 Poems about Grief and Loss

 This is a collection of poems about grief that I wanted to share.
-Some may help in ways to clarify the many emotions around losing someone close.
-It’s such a confusing time and the mixed feelings come and go,
+Some may help in ways to clarify

-sometimes it can be comforting to know that others are having similar thoughts.
+feelings come and go, sometimes it can be comforting to know that others are having similar thoughts.

-from Girl (Remastered)
+From Girl (Remastered)

 by Jessica Jocelyn